7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ### Step 2 - Add the Bearing Thickness Parameter

-The process from step 1 of adding a parameter should be repeated for the bearing thickness, using `bearing_thickness` as the _Name_, and `7.0` as the _Value_.
+Repeat the process from step 1 by adding a parameter for the bearing thickness, using `bearing_thickness` as the _Name_, and `7.0` as the _Value_.
 After clicking the _OK_ button, the Parameters list should look like this.

 ![bearing_thickness Parameter in Parameters List](_static/Bearing_Block_Parameters_List_bearing_thickness_Added.png)

 ### Step 3 - Add Derived Parameters

-Parameter values support formulas, so it is possible to base one parameter on the value of another.
+Formulas are allowed as parameter values, so it is possible to base one parameter on the value of another.
 This makes it possible to define relationships between different aspects of a design so that the entire design (or at least most of it) updates properly when a change is made.
 Determining the right parameters and creating good relationships between them for an optimal design can be hard, and takes practice and experimentation.

 It is possible to over-do parameterization of your models, and so care should be taken to ensure that all parameters that are created add value to the end design.
-In this case, we are going to add parameters to determine the dimensions of the bearing block, and the inset of the mounting hole pattern.
-A few more parameters could be added, but in an effort to keep this tutorial simpler are omitted.
+In this case, we are going to add parameters to determine the dimensions of the bearing block and the inset of the mounting hole pattern.
+A few more parameters could be added, but in an effort to keep this tutorial simpler they are omitted.

-The width and height of the bearing block will be determined by the bearing size, and how much material there should be around the bearing to support the press fit properly.
+The width and height of the bearing block will be determined by the bearing size, and how much material there should be around the bearing to support a press fit properly.
 We will make our bearing block square, and the bearing will be flush with the top and bottom of the plate when pushed in.
 To achieve this, the following parameters can be added.

 | Name            | Value               | Notes                                           |
 | :-------------- | :------------------ | :---------------------------------------------- |